 The Provincial Auditor Act creates an independent Officer of the Legislative Assembly called the Provincial Auditor.
-The Act gives the Provincial Auditor the responsibility to audit all government agencies and report the results of the audits to the Legislative Assembly.
+The Act gives the Provincial Auditor the responsibility to audit all government agencies and report his findings to the Legislative Assembly.

 The Act ensures that the Provincial Auditor is independent from elected and appointed officials including the Assembly's committees and boards.
-The Standing Committee on Public Accounts, an all-party committee that does not include cabinet ministers, unanimously recommends the Provincial Auditor for appointment by the Legislative Assembly for a 10year term.
+The Standing Committee on Public Accounts, an all-party committee that does not include cabinet ministers, unanimously recommends the Provincial Auditor for appointment by the Legislative Assembly for a 10-year term.
+A resolution of the Legislative Assembly is required to remove the Provincial Auditor from office.

+The Act also requires the Standing Committee on Public Accounts to recommend the resources for the Provincial Auditor's Office.
 The Act sets the Provincial Auditor's salary and benefits.
-A resolution of the Legislative Assembly is required to remove the Provincial Auditor from office.
-The Standing Committee on Public Accounts recommends the resources for the Provincial Auditor's Office.
-The Provincial Auditor decides which employees to hire, what audit work needs to be done, and how the work is carried out.
+The Provincial Auditor also has managerial independence.
+He decides which employees to hire, what audit work needs to be done, and how the work is carried out.